White coat ceremony: History

-On October 13, 2010, the faculty of medicine at the University of Cologne, Germany, became the first German-speaking University to integrate this ritual into its programme.
-Initiated by then-student representative Hormos Salimi Dafsari in Cologne, the ceremony has been spread to various German cities such as Leipzig and Halle via channels of the German Medical Students' Association (bvmd).
+On October 13, 2010, the faculty of medicine at the University of Cologne, Germany, became the first German-speaking university to integrate this ritual into its programme.
+Initiated by then-student representative Hormos Salimi Dafsari in Cologne, the ceremony has been spread to various German cities such as Leipzig and Halle through channels of the German Medical Students' Association.

-On April 12, 2010, the University of Queensland's (Australia) School of Pharmacy became the first in Australia to adopt the ceremony for its incoming Bachelor of Pharmacy students.
+On April 12, 2010, the University of Queensland's School of Pharmacy became the first in Australia to adopt the ceremony for its incoming Bachelor of Pharmacy students.

-On April 29, 2011, University of Warmia and Mazury in Olsztyn was the first medical school in Poland, that has introduced the White Coat Ceremony.
+On April 29, 2011, University of Warmia and Mazury in Olsztyn became the first medical school in Poland to introduce the white coat ceremony.
 In September 2011, Jagiellonian University in Kraków became the first medical school in Poland to introduce a white coat ceremony for the incoming class.

-On February 28, 2011, the Faculty of Medicine at the Università del Piemonte Orientale "Amedeo Avogadro" in Novara became the first Italian medical school to introduce a white coat ceremony for its third-year students.
+On February 28, 2011, the Faculty of Medicine at the University of Eastern Piedmont in Novara became the first Italian medical school to introduce a white coat ceremony for its third-year students.

-On October 5, 2012, the Faculty of Medicine at the University of Medicine and Pharmacy "Gr.
-T. POPA" of Iasi, Romania, became the first Romanian university to integrate this ritual, for its first-year medical students, into the symbolism of developing as a physician.
+On October 5, 2012, the Faculty of Medicine at the Grigore T. Popa University of Medicine and Pharmacy in Iasi, Romania, became the first Romanian university to integrate this ritual, for its first-year medical students, into the symbolism of developing as a physician.

 On October 8, 2012, the Medical University of Graz became the first university in Austria to celebrate a white coat ceremony of its third-year students.

-On December 6, 2012, the School of Medicine at the All American Institute of Medical Sciences, Jamaica, became the first in Jamaica to introduce this ritual, for its Basic Sciences medical students.
+On December 6, 2012, the School of Medicine at the All American Institute of Medical Sciences became the first in Jamaica to introduce this ritual, for its basic sciences medical students.

-In 2014 the Arnold P. Gold Foundation for Humanism in Medicine partnered with the American Association of Colleges of Nursing (AACN) to pilot the White Coat Ceremony at nursing schools.
+In 2014 the Arnold P. Gold Foundation for Humanism in Medicine partnered with the American Association of Colleges of Nursing to pilot the white coat ceremony at nursing schools.

-On July 13, 2017, the medical school of the University Of Tripoli became the first Libyan University to introduce this event.
+On July 13, 2017, the medical school of the University of Tripoli became the first Libyan university to introduce this event.

 On September 18, 2019, the Faculty of Medicine of Tunis became the first in Tunisia to introduce this ritual in collaboration with Hygie Organization for the Promotion of Ethics.